quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Evidence of epistasis between germline mutator alleles

 Next, we more precisely characterized the effects of the chromosome 4 and 6 mutator alleles on mutation spectra in the BXDs.
-We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone; GCT>GAT and GCA>GAA mutations were specifically enriched in the former (Figure {@fig:spectra-comparison} and {@fig:spectra-comparison-all}).
+We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone (Figure {@fig:spectra-comparison} and {@fig:spectra-comparison-all}).
 Compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit higher C>A mutation fractions, indicating that the effects of the chromosome 6 mutator locus depend on the presence of a *D* allele at the chromosome 4 locus (Figure {@fig:spectra-comparison}).
+We also used SigProfilerExtractor [@PMID:36388765] to assign the germline mutations in each BXD to a single-base substitution (SBS) mutation signature from the COSMIC catalog [@PMID:30371878].
+Mutation signatures often reflect specific exogenous or endogenous sources of DNA damage, and the fraction of a given sample's mutations attributable to a particular SBS signature can suggest a genetic or environmental etiology.
+The SBS1, SBS5, and SBS30 mutation signatures were active in all BXDs, regardless of genotypes at the chromosome 4 and 6 mutator loci (Figure @fig:spectra-comparison).
+However, the SBS18 signature, which is dominated by C>A mutations and likely reflects unrepaired DNA damage from reactive oxygen species, was only active in mice with *D* alleles at the chromosome 4 locus; the highest SBS18 activity was observed in mice with *D* alleles at both mutator loci (Figure @fig:spectra-comparison).
+SBS18 activity was absent in mice with *D* alleles at the chromosome 6 mutator locus alone (Figure @fig:spectra-comparison), further demonstrating that *D* alleles at this locus are not sufficient to cause a mutator phenotype.
 To more formally test for epistasis, we fit a linear model predicting counts of C>A mutations in each strain as a function of genotypes at `rs52263933` and `rs31001331` (the peak markers at the two mutator loci) (Materials and Methods).
 A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects (p = 9.8e-4).